Predictable Revenue Book Summary – A Quick 12 Min Read

-Predictable Revenue is a book written by Aaron Ross and Marylou Tyler.
+Predictable Revenue by Aaron Ross and Marylou Tyler is a well-know book in the sales circle.
 Referred to as “The Sales Bible of Silicon Valley”, the book discovers the sales specialization system and outbound sales process that added $100 million to Salesforce.com’s recurring revenue and nearly doubled the growth of the enterprise.

 Most entrepreneurs struggle with stability, as it is not possible to predict how much revenue a business would earn.
 This book presents an entirely new kind of sales system for CEOs, Sales VPs, and entrepreneurs to develop a sales machine.